-Right now, there’s a lot of empty business buildings in California.
+Right now, there are a lot of empty business buildings in California.

 This isn’t great news for anyone.